-This service is provided as a public utility, especially for those migrating from GitHub to community-operated forges, and I plan to operate it indefinitely.
+This service is provided as a public utility, especially for those migrating from GitHub to community operated forges, and we plan to operate it indefinitely.
 It is monitored and has a status page.

 Select repository > Settings > Webhooks > Add webhook > Forgejo, then configure only the following:

 Important!
-It is necessary to either use the http:// scheme for the webhook for the initial push (after which it may be upgraded to https://), or perform the initial publishing using a method described below.
+It is necessary to either use the http:// scheme for the webhook for the initial push (after which it may be upgraded to https://), or perform the initial publishing using a special method.

 Method A: To prove that you control the domain, update the configuration of your domain to add a TXT record at the _git-pages-repository subdomain with the full git clone URL (something like https://forge.tld/user/repo.git) as its value.